LorenzoPannacci/ADM-HW3/README.md

     * `engine.py`: module containing all the functions used during question 2
     * `new_scoring.py`: module containing all the functions used during question 3
     * `visualizing.py`: module containing all the functions used during question 4
+    * `bonus.py`: module containing all the functions used during question 5
     * `algorithmic_question.py`: module containing the script for the algorithmic question
 * `CLQ_screen.png`: screenshot of the execution of the command line question
 * `CommandLine.sh`: command-line question script